strimzi/strimzi.github.io/_posts/2023-10-11-kafka-consumer-client-essentials.md

 * Create a Kafka consumer instance, which is responsible for receiving messages from a Kafka topic.
 * Subscribe to a specific Kafka topic (in this case, `my-topic`) to start receiving messages from it.
 * Handle partition assignment, revocation, and loss.
-* Use deserializer classes that handle the transformation of message keys and values into a format suitable for processing.
+* Use deserializer classes that convert records from raw bytes back into the format used by the producer.
+The deserializer configuration has to match what was used by the producer side.
 * Consume messages until a specified number of messages (`NUM_MESSAGES`) is reached.
 * Control the rate at which messages are consumed by introducing delays between each message using our `PROCESSING_DELAY_MS` value.
 * Commit the message offsets asynchronously to Kafka to record the progress of message consumption.